The Haresnape Family

 Thanks to Steve Whitwam for data regarding Minnie Leech, wife of Thomas Edward Haresnape, born Sedbergh 1881.

 Thanks to Robert van Bentum of the Netherlands for new data regarding the marriage and descendants of Isobella Haresnape, born 1817 Staveley, Westmoreland.
+Robert has recently (Sep.
+2010) provided a large quantity of data.
+Thanks once again Robert for all of your work.

 Thanks to Audrey Ashby for additions to the data on Annie Haresnape, (1819) born Brampton, Derbyshire 1857.